Identifying and hiring your next Art Director

 Steve Easterbrook’s quote is especially relevant in this case.
 Hiring the right Art Director can be uniquely challenging.
 In order to hire your next Art Director, identify the right person for the role.
 Ask yourself and your team these three questions prior to interviewing candidates:

-Where’s the line?
+1. Where’s the line?

-What’s the future?
+2. What’s the future?

-What kinds of hands?
+3. What kinds of hands-on responsibilities?

-The art director likely will have some hands-on responsibilities, meaning they will be directly participating in the design process by creating artwork or copy.
-If they will be directly shepherding the projects through the production phase, they may also need some technical skills to help the team get things done.
-In our digital and integrated world, there are more technical skills required than ever before.
+Your Art Director likely will have hands-on responsibilities.
+In this case, they will directly participate in the design process by creating artwork or copy.
+If they will be directly shepherding the projects through production phase, they may also need some technical skills in order to assist the team.
+In our digital and integrated world, more technical skills are required than ever before.

 In order to hire your next Art Director, identify the hands-on needs of the role.
 Then, determine what technical skills will be required to support the team.

 These aren’t the only questions you should ask yourself before your next Art Director hire.
 There are many logistical, cultural, and budgetary decisions to be made.
 However, these three questions provide valuable assistance in your hiring journey.
 Check out our Thought Leadership articles to learn more, or contact us to discuss your hiring and recruiting challenges.